DevikaJayarajan/powerbi-dashboard/README.md

 ## Project Purpose

-This project was created as part of my **Data Analytics portfolio** to demonstrate skills in:
+This project was created as part of my **Data Analytics portfolio** to demonstrate:

 * Business Intelligence
 * Data Visualization